AI-Driven Engineering Leadership

 Why this matches market expectations

-• • In high-pressure environments I keep predictability and quality without artificially slowing growth—through prioritization and transparent trade-offs.
+• • In high-pressure environments I keep predictability without artificially slowing growth — through prioritization and transparent trade-offs.

 Materials